wei2912/WiktionaryCrawler/README.md

 The default value is `Category:Mandarin_language`.
 Adapt this to the language which you wish to crawl.
 Remember to modify `lang` as well.

-## `crawl_delay`
+## `api_crawl_delay` and `page_crawl_delay`

-`crawl_delay` is the time the crawler waits before crawling the next page.
-A delay of 1 second or higher is required so as to prevent excessive load on the server.
-If the delay is set below 1 second, your crawler may be banned from accessing the server.
+`api_crawl_delay` is the time the crawler waits before sending a request to the API while `page_crawl_delay` is the time the crawler waits before crawling the next page.
+The default delays are fine and you should not set a value lower than the defaults.

+The default value of `api_crawl_delay` is 1 second as it is an API request whereas the default value of `page_crawl_delay` is 0.4 seconds as pages are cached.

 The crawl delay is in seconds.